 The Fulbright Program is the U.S. government’s flagship international educational exchange program and is supported by the people of the United States and partner countries around the world.
 Since 1946, the Fulbright Program has provided more than 400,000 participants from over 160 countries the opportunity to study, teach and conduct research, exchange ideas, and contribute to finding solutions to shared international concerns.

-An accomplished Actor/Creator, Clown, and Director, Hannah Gaff '08 is a graduate of the Professional Training Program at Dell’Arte International School of Physical Theatre and holds a BA in Theatre and The Classical Tradition from Grand Valley State University.
+An accomplished Actor/Creator, Clown, and Director, Hannahis a graduate of the Professional Training Program at Dell’Arte International School of Physical Theatre and holds a BA in Theatre and Classics from Grand Valley State University (class of 2008).
 Hannah co-founded Bangarang!
 Theatre Company, an ensemble-based physical performance company.
 With Bangarang!, she created an acrobatic street show performed on the pier in San Francisco.
 Additionally, she makes appearances as her clown alter ego, Penelope.

 Her directing credits include The Furies, a production that she trans-adapted from Aeschylus’ Oresteia.
 Detailing her work on The Furies, Hannah published a paper entitled, “Translating Cultures: Bridging the Ancient and Modern through Trans-adaptation and Performance,” in The Mercurian: A Theatrical Translation Review.